FLORIDA OF THE CONQUISTADOR

 The conquistadors of Spain who ventured into the lands

 of the Indians were motivated by many forces.
-The discovery of gold in Mexico and Peru caused thousands of
+The discovery of gold in Mexico and Peru convinced thousands of

 impoverished Spanish peasants to join the military.
+Men fropm wealthy families also joined the cause of exploring the New World.
 Under the rules of

 primogeniture, younger sons of the nobility would not inherit much of the